stupiding/kaggle_EEG/README.md

 GFS works well and its result keeps good consistency with the LB score.
 Unfortunately, this consistency is destroyed by a mistake.
 At first, we use fixed cv splits for all models.
 When there are three days before the deadline, we found some models are wrongly trained and decide to run a set of new models.
 To increase the variation of the new models,random cv splits are used for the new models.
 After this change, the LB scores always decrease with more new models.
 We did not found the answer until the last submission is made.
 By using random cv split, some models which do not complement each other may become “complementary” because they are trained by different splits, which means different training data.

-The six subsets of the final submission contains 36 models total, and achieves 0.98049/0.98029 public/private LB scores.
+The six subsets of the final submission contains 36 models in total, and achieves 0.98049/0.98029 public/private LB scores.

 # No future data
 For each time t, only the historical data is used as input.
 Zeros are padded in the left when the data has not enough length.
 Because no filtering pro-processing is used, it is easy for our models to statisfy the rule of no future data.